Find a plan.

-California dental insurance guide 2023
+California dental insurance guide

-California's health insurance marketplace has certified individual and family dental plans from five insurers
+California’s health insurance Marketplace has certified individual and family dental plans from five insurers

 California has a state-run exchange named Covered California for the sale of certified individual/family medical and dental plans.

-Unlike most states, California requires all health insurers that offer plans in the exchange to embed pediatric dental coverage in the medical plans.
+Unlike most states, California requires all health insurers that offer plans in the Marketplace to embed pediatric dental coverage in the medical plans.
 So any child enrolled in a health insurance plan through Covered California has pediatric dental coverage integrated with their health coverage.

 In addition, stand-alone dental plans are available for purchase that cover both adults and children.
 Covered California clarifies that if a family chooses to purchase stand-alone dental coverage in addition to a health plan, coordination of benefits will apply to the pediatric dental coverage on the two plans.